v4r1able/v4r1able/README.md

 <h1>Hi!
 I'm Levent Emre PAÇAL</h1>
-<h4>I live in Turkey and share the softwares I developed on Github.
-I have been interested in software and computers since the age of 13 and I have been developing myself.
+<h4>I live in Turkey and share the software I have developed on Github.
+I have been interested in software and computers since my childhood and I have been developing myself.
 You can contact me at my e-mail address for your offers.</h4>

 - 📄 View my website [leventemre.com](https://leventemre.com)